cakephp/docs/en/core-utility-libraries/string.rst

     depending on the 'clean' key in $options.
 The default method used is text but html is also available.
-The goal of this function is to replace all whitespace and unneeded markup around placeholders that did not get replaced by Set::insert.
+The goal of this function is to replace all whitespace and unneeded markup around placeholders that did not get replaced by String::insert.

     You can use the following options in the options array::